What is the Junior League of the Emerald Coast?

 What is the time commitment for a Provisional, Active or Sustaining member?

-- Must complete the Provisional Training Year beginning in September and continuing through May.
+- Spring: beginning in February and continuing through May.

 - Active Members main role is to serve on a committee during the League Year.
 Each committee has a different time commitment.
 Some are busier during certain times of the year than others but this allows members flexibility in the amount of time they serve.

-- Active Members are encouraged to attend General Membership Meetings, Community Affairs Projects, Fundraisers, and other league sponsored events thoughout the year.
+- Active Members are encouraged to attend General Membership Meetings, Community Affairs Projects, Fundraisers, and other league sponsored events throughout the year.

 - Our Sustainers serve as mentors to the Provisional and Active members of the League, and are a valuable source of support and inspiration to the League as a whole.

-- Many of our Sustainers started as volunteers in the Junior League and go on to serve as leaders in other charity organizations in the Emerald Coast community.
+- Many of our Sustainers started as volunteers in the Junior League and go on to serve as leaders in other charitable organizations in the Emerald Coast community.

 How do I transfer active membership between Leagues?